 Martin the patriarch is clearly perplexed and sometimes even pained by the Americanization of his children, but he loves them through these situations and tries to guide them in the right direction.
 He admits that he is learning, but he has done his best to be a single father.
 In many ways, Martin reflects the love of God in his sacramental Sunday family meals.

+Hector Elizondo stars in TORTILLA SOUP as a master chef named Martin, a widower living in Los Angeles who has raised his three daughters with love and compassion, although it’s clear that he is the patriarch.
+Martin considers the Sunday afternoon meal sacred in a sacramental sense, an outward and visible sign of the love holding the family together.
+Martin’s three daughters do not completely love the Sunday meal, but they love their father.
+They break engagements to be there with him.
+Despite this, a quiet revolution simmers beneath the surface in the life of each sister.
 TORTILLA SOUP is like a cross between THE AMATI GIRLS and THE BIG NIGHT.
 The characters are endearing and sympathetic.
 In spite of their flaws, they love each other, and the audience should like them.
 This movie has a basic Christian worldview, with some positive references to Jesus Christ.
 Detracting from these elements, however, are several non-Christian, immoral elements, including a reference to “Fate” and an overly cavalier attitude toward the sexual dalliances of the most promiscuous sister, Carmen.
 Therefore, MOVIEGUIDE® recommends extreme caution, even though the father reflects the love of God in his sacramental Sunday family meals